ndcbe/optimization/org/syllabus.md

 We will use Python 3 in this class.
 You have three options to use Python:
 1. (Recommended for Most People.)
 Use Google Colab.
 This allows you to complete all assignments from any internet accessible computer.
 2. (Recommended for Advanced Users.)
 Install [anaconda3](https://www.anaconda.com/download/) on your own computer.
 This is a free distribution of Python that includes common packages for data analysis and scientific computing.
 You will need to install popular packages such as `numpy`, `scipy`, `pandas`, `matplotlib`, and `pyomo`.
-3. Use anaconda3 installed on any ESC maintained computer, e.g., B19 in Fitzpatrick Hall.
+3. Use anaconda3 installed on any ESC-maintained computer.

 ## Inclusiveness, Mental Health, and Disabilities